srinivassaitangudu/helpers1/docs/coding/all.submit_code_for_review.how_to_guide.md

 ## Talk through code and not GitHub

-- Authors of the PR should not initiate talking to reviewers through GitHub but only through code
+- PR authors should, as a rule, talk to reviewers not through GitHub but through code
-  - E.g., if there is something you want to explain to the reviewers, you should not comment your own PR, but should add comments or improve the code
+  - E.g., if there is something you want to explain to the reviewers, you should not comment on your own PR, but instead add comments in the code itself, or improve the code so that it doesn't need explanation
-  - Everything in GitHub is lost once the PR is closed, so all knowledge needs to go inside the code or the documentation
+  - Everything on GitHub is lost once the PR is closed, so all knowledge needs to go inside the code or the documentation
-- Of course it's ok to respond to questions in GitHub
+- Of course it's ok to respond to questions on GitHub

-## Look at examples of the first reviews
+## Look at examples of first reviews

 - It can be helpful to review some examples of previous first reviews to get an idea of what common issues are and how to address them.